koitsu/tcecosystem-guide/content/thorchain/delays.md

 # Delays

-A common scenario we get in the THORSwap Discord is a user a particular transaction (ex. swap, withdrawal, closing a loan, etc.) and seeing the THORSwap transaction tracker show things in a "pending" state for a very long time.
+A common scenario we get in the THORSwap Discord is a user a particular transaction (ex. swap, withdrawal, etc.) and seeing the THORSwap transaction tracker show things in a "pending" state for a very long time.
 In other cases, the THORSwap transaction tracker doesn't show anything, or might even show a blank page.

 As of mid-November 2023, there are bugs/quirks with the THORSwap transaction tracker's "Details" feature, where parts of the UI don't get updated properly.